-Consistent with its mission to create a culture of research integrity and compliance, the HRPP Audit Team conducts random, periodic audits of University research involving human subjects.
+Consistent with its mission to create a culture of research integrity and compliance, the HRPP Quality Assurance and Evaluation (QA&E) Team conducts random, periodic audits of University research involving human subjects.
 Your research may (or may not) be subject to an unannounced quality assurance audit sometime before study closure.
-To learn more about audits or the regulations that shape them, visit <a href="https://example.com/hrep-quality/hr-p-qu further the research mission of The University.
-Our collaborative efforts to work as partners in research serve to minimize the burdens to human volunteers and maximize the benefits to science and society.
-Good Luck in your research endeavors!
+To learn more about audits or the regulations that shape them, visit https://research.rutgers.edu/node/1471.